ParallelMaths/parallel/pages/7-05-downhill-from-here.md

 @[youtube](BDpxSLv89Y8?start=41&rel=0)

 ::: problem id=3_1 marks=1
-__3.1__ Thirty years ago, what formation did ski jumpers make with their skies?
+__3.1__ In the 1960s, what formation did ski jumpers make with their skies?

 * [x] V
 * [ ] X